Although most franchises consistently invest in public relations on the consumer side, franchise development stories are often left untold.

 Pro Tip: Be sure talking points are prepared before even a minor crisis becomes public; reporters do not always make appointments before they call (or show up in the lobby).

-With almost all in-person events canceled in 2020, many franchises turned to owned media to get creative about how to find and nurture leads.
+When almost all in-person events were canceled, many franchises turned to owned media.
+Franchises realized they needed to get creative about how to find and nurture leads.
 Owned media includes all the platforms you “own” – blog, email, social pages like LinkedIn, etc. These are terrific platforms on which to disseminate information on your franchise development opportunity through blogs, videos, posts and more.

-Through valuable, educational content, you can establish your expertise and speak directly to prospects who have already shown interest in what you have to say.
-It’s worthwhile to put some money behind your content – boosting LinkedIn posts, for example – to ensure your message is heard by prospects who may not follow you yet.
+Through valuable, educational content, you can establish your expertise.
+Content allows you to speak directly to prospects who have already shown interest in what you have to say.
+It’s worthwhile to put some money behind your content to ensure your message is heard by prospects.
+This includes prospects who may not follow you yet.

 Pro Tip: Send your content to trade or franchise media, so the next time they need an “expert,” you’ll be top of mind.